 However, not all blue light is bad!
 While overexposure to blue light can lead to detrimental vision conditions, it actually also helps to regulate our sleep/wake cycle!
-So at the end of the day, what’s concerning about blue light is the amount that we’re being exposed to.
+The amount of blue light exposure is the concern at the end of the day.
 That’s why it’s important to manage and moderate our exposure to blue light.

 Enter: blue light glasses.
 Some parents have turned to blue light glasses in a bid to filter it out.
 The lenses of these glasses block out the transmission of some of the light’s wavelengths.
 When this happens, the lenses help to reduce DES and avoid disrupting the sleep/wake cycle.

 It really depends on the average time your child spends on his/her screens.
 If your child spends a lot of time staring at the screen – be it for school or for entertainment – you might want to consider getting him/her a pair of blue light glasses.
 However, that doesn’t necessarily remove the root of the problem which is your child’s screen time.

 According to the World Health Organisation (WHO), your child should adhere to the following screen time guidelines: